xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 }
 ```

-Upon successfully acquiring a JWT token, the connector is then enabled to initiate a POST request to the endpoint `/register/RegisterConnector`.
-This request is particularly designed for submitting a CSR.
-The primary purpose of this action is to obtain a certificate that will be utilized for future connections to Azure, ensuring secure and authenticated communications.
+After receiving a JWT token, the connector can start a POST request to the `/register/RegisterConnector` endpoint.
+The request is made to offer a CSR.
+The main reason for taking this step is to get a certificate that will be used for future connections to Azure, enabling secure and authenticated communications.

 ```http
 POST /register/RegisterConnector HTTP/1.1